 - Exhausting all federal loan options before turning to private loans as a source for funding

 Private loans will always be the most costly option when it comes to financial aid.
 In the long run, you will end up paying far more in interest and won’t have the added benefits that federal loans come with, such as subsidized interest on some loans and fixed rates.
 Additionally, most private loans don’t allow for any sort of cancellation or forgiveness option.
 If you’re planning to enter a career field that is in demand, such as teaching or nursing, it is wise to check into potential forgiveness options and lean toward a loan that will allow forgiveness of all or part of your loan balance in exchange for years worked in the field.

 Federal Direct Loans

 Direct Loans are the most commonly utilized student loan of all.
 Subsidized loans are available to those who can demonstrate financial need, and they come with the added plus of having all interest paid by the federal government while you’re in school.
 So essentially, you start out interest-free with this loan at the beginning of the repayment period.
 That being said, unsubsidized Direct Loans do not offer this bonus, but they’re still highly preferable to other loan options.
-You’re looking at a current interest rate of 3.76 percent for either, and graduate students pay more interest at 5.31 percent, according to the Office of Federal Student Aid.
+You’re looking at a current interest rate of 3.76% for either, and graduate students pay more interest at 5.31%.

 There are borrowing limits on these loans, too.
 The unsubsidized version allows graduate students to borrow up to $20,500 per year, maxing out at up to $138,500 in all.
 On a lower scale, subsidized limits span from $5,500 to $12,500 per year.
 As soon as you drop below part-time status or graduate, your six-month grace period kicks in.
 At the end of such, you can expect the bills to start rolling in for repayment.